yunusmohammed/cs4321-databse/ReadMe.txt

-Top level class is the Interprerter class.
+Top level class is the Interpreter class.

+The following can be located as shown below
+Logical Operators: src/main/java/com/cs4321/logicaloperators
+Physical Operators: src/main/java/com/cs4321/physicaloperators
+Physical Plan Builder: src/main/java/com/cs4321/app/PhysicalPlanBuilder.java

 To extract join conditions from the WHERE clause of a join on tables corresponding to T1, T2, ...
 Tn listed in that order in the SELECT clause: